NowOrNeverDG/Socket/README.md

 # Socket
-A example of socket both server and client.
+A example of socket connection both server and client.
 Tool：Xcode